Forward Queuing for Time-Sensitive Streams (FQTSS)

 • An egress port describes traffic flowing out of a switch.

-• Less critical: packets have medium priority.
+• AV packets: packets have a high priority.

-• Legacy: packets have low priority.
+• Best-Effort: packets have low priority.

-Strict priority packet forwarding
+Strict priority packet forwarding Strict priority packet forwarding

-Fig. 1: Strict Priority Packet Forwarding
+Fig. 2: Strict Priority Packet Forwarding

-Credit-based forwarding
+Credit-based Forwarding

-The core idea behind the credit-based shaper is simple:
+The core idea behind the Credit-based Shaper is simple:

 Each priority level has a credit counter.